iszczesniak/cpp/memory/index.md

 function `f`.
 Function `f` returns a prvalue that is move-initialized (materialized) from the local variable and into the local variable of function `main`.
-Move-initialization is more efficient than copy-initialization because the local variable will soon be destroyed -- it's called the *implicit move* (we'll get to it).
-Function `f` is in full control of its local variable, and so it can elide the move initialization (i.e., calling the move constructor, where the source object is the local variable of function `f`, and the target object is the local variable of the main function) by passing the address for the return value to function `g`.
+Move-initialization is more efficient than copy-initialization because the local variable (that is the argument of the return instruction) will soon be destroyed -- it's called the *implicit move* (we'll get to it).
+Function `f` is in full control of its local variable, and so it can elide the move initialization (i.e., calling the move constructor, where the source object is the local variable of function `f`, and the target object is the local variable of the main function) by passing the address for the return value (passed by the main function) to function `g`.
 Ask your compiler to use C++17 and not to elide constructors to see a move constructor called once.

-For C++11, both the named and unnamed elistion is used.
-When we ask a compiler not to elide constructors.
+For C++11, the output is the same because of the elision.
+There is no materialization yet, but there is unnamed elision.
+Ask your compiler to use C++11 and not to elide constructors to see the move constructor called four times.
+Each function call results in the move constructor called twice: first the value of a return expression is moved into a temporary of the call expression, and next to a local variable.

 ```cpp
 {% include_relative example2.cc %}